christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

-    Himyarite Kingdom after Emperor Hadrian expelled them from judea, cut-and-pasted from the aformentioned Byzantine-Roman imperial cult and repackaged it with two psy-ops: a slave morality for the Romans (Christianity), and warrior cult (Islam) to weaponize the Arabs to attack eastern Rome (Allah and Muhammad the red-headed warlord were parodies of Attila the Hun and his uncle Ruglia waging war against Rome ("Edom") because they wanted the Arabs to attack eastern Rome).
+    Himyarite Kingdom after Emperor Hadrian expelled them from judea, cut-and-pasted from the aformentioned Byzantine-Roman imperial cult and repackaged it with two psy-ops: a slave morality for the Romans (Christianity), and warrior cult (the blueprint for Islam) to weaponize the Arabs to attack eastern Rome (Allah and Muhammad the red-headed warlord were eventually added as parodies of Attila the Hun and his uncle Ruglia waging war against Rome ("Edom") because the objective was always to weaponize the Arabs to attack eastern Rome).
     Rabbi Akiva created modern Judaism to create ethnocentrism in the form of a religion, and his students Markianos of Alexandria aka Marcion of Sinope did the slave-morality of Christianity and Simon